 With all this knowledge in your arsenal, I believe you are well-equipped to navigate maternity rights effectively and ethically.
 Let’s take these insights and create better, fairer workplaces.
 Together, we can make a difference!

-Call John Bloor at EBS Law on 01625 87 4400 if you are an employer and need free advice on Maternity Rights
+Call John Bloor at EBS Law on 01625 87 4400 if you are an employer and need free Employment Law Advice.
+Maternity Rights